Filter by Category

 DESCRIPTION: Along with Principles of Addiction Treatment and Addiction Counseling Skills, Case Conceptualization and Documentation, is considered to be part of the “Core Curriculum” and basic to the foundational training of an addiction counselor.
 This class is designed to provide the counselor with an understanding of the clinical record and the continuum of client care that the record documents and tracks.
 The class presents screening, basic assessment and evaluation, Substance Use Disorder (SUD) diagnostic criteria, ASAM patient placement criteria, introduction to treatment planning, progress note completion, documentation requirements, and basic referral and discharge planning.
 It emphasizes the confidentiality of the client record and includes releases of information, mandatory disclosure, and informed consent among other things.
 Additionally, this and all addiction counselor classes seek to enhance the ability of the counselor to offer treatment services in a manner that respects gender, race and ethnicity, sexual orientation, cultural, familial, systemic, and socioeconomic diversity.
 NOTE: This class can be taken independently, as a required course for CAT/CAS/LAC credentialing, and also as part of the Noeticus Addiction and Recovery Therapy - Certification Program™ (NART-CP); Save an additional 20% by purchasing the complete NART-CP Course Package.
 Learn more or register HERE.

-- DATE: February 27 and 28, 2024 (Tuesday & Wednesday).
+- DATE: March 17 and 18, 2026 (Tuesday & Wednesday).

 - TIME: 9:00 am to 5:30 pm.